A modern and cultural city

-Copenhagen is a fantastic and modern city that is constantly evolving in many exciting directions.
-The city is internationally recognized for its initiatives in architecture and urban development - especially for its contribution to fostering a unique cycling culture.
-It is precisely on the bike that the city needs to be enjoyed, because you can easily get around to the many attractions, restaurants and parks.
+Copenhagen is an amazing and modern big city which is always in development.
+The city is international acknowledged for its cultural initiative within culture, architecture and citydevelopment – especially for its contribution to fostering a unique cycling culture.
+It’s precisely on the bike that the city should be enjoyed, since you can easily get around to the many attractions, eateries and parks.